 When it comes to the PCs usage, Microsoft dominates the operating system market with its Windows platform.
 The problem is that Windows is not a free tool – in fact, it’s pretty expensive compared to other windows alternative operating systems.
-The problem is that Windows is not a free tool – in fact, it’s pretty expensive.
-For the majority of PC users, it’s still the only operating system they’ll use and for most of us, it’s a great option.
+The problem is that Windows is not a free tool – in fact, it’s pretty costly.
+For the majority of PC users, it’s still the only operating system they’ll use, and for most of us, it’s a great option.

-It turns out that there are a number of free Windows clones which range from to full featured alternatives, to ones that are best suited for single-purpose use.
+It turns out that there are some free Windows clones which range from to full-featured alternatives, to ones that are best suited for single-purpose use.
 Having tried out a lot of the different OS options that are available over the years, these five were the ones that we liked to use very comfortable.
-They all have different pros and cons, so you can choose which one suits you the best.
+They all have various pros and cons, so you can choose which one suits you the best.
 Here are five free Windows alternatives to consider.

 Here is The List Of Microsoft Windows Alternative Operating Systems

-Ubuntu is also a general-purposes Operating System, Just like Microsoft Windows.
+Ubuntu is also a general-purpose Operating System, Just like Microsoft Windows.
 More importantly, Ubuntu comes with free essential software such as Thunderbird email client, Firefox browser, and Libre Office.
-You can grab Gimp, for image editing, and all your media is handled by VLC player.
+You can grab Gimp, for image editing, and VLC player handles all your media.
 Ubuntu also gets more frequent updates compare than most Linux distros.
 All of this compatibility makes it a good, well rounded operating system to use.

-On top of everything, Ubuntu is the easiest Linux-based OS you can set up.
+On top of everything, Ubuntu is the most comfortable Linux-based OS you can set up.
 That is, you don’t need to be a geek to set up Ubuntu on your PC.
-Summing up, you can go for Ubuntu when you need a user-friendly, compatible Windows alternative.
+Summing up, you can go to Ubuntu when you need a user-friendly, compatible Windows alternative.

 Raspbian’s PIXEL OS is one of the best options, if you are planning to revive an old system with modest specs, there’s no better option than this.
 This platform was built for the Raspberry Pi and will work on the most basic of hardware as a result.
 Raspbian has always been light on resources, but most users would avoid it because of its clunky interface.